Funding, grants and financial support services

 Butterflies is a local charity who can provide equipment to children with a disability in Dorset.

-For more information on funding, visit the GOV website.
+For more information on funding, visit the GOV.UK website.